benji02/capstone_project/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This project is about predicting video games sales and rating according to different features.<br>
+This project can be used as a way to estimate the sales and the rating of yet-to-be-released games, depending on some of their features.<br>

 For now, the features are:
 - Platform
 - Developer